 Suicide†is one of the most traumatic events.
 One person dies every 40 seconds by suicide and many people have either†contemplated suicide†or know of someone who has experienced suicidal ideation.
-Sadly suicide is on the increase†and worldwide about one million people†commit suicide†each year.
+Sadly suicide is on the increase†and worldwide about one million people†take their own life each year.

 Many suicidal people suffer from mental health problems such as depression, although not all depressed people will feel suicidal.
 World Suicide Prevention Day 2018 is a time for us all to focus on preventing suicide and to reassure those who are feeling suicidal.
-WSPD is observed every September and this year WSPD 2018 occurs on 10th September and is a time to raise awareness of suicide.
+WSPD is observed every September and is a time to raise awareness of suicide.

 There are some risk factors for suicide and they include: